 Founding Director, Harvard Film Study Center, Harvard University

 JULES ENGEL was a Master Artist and Filmmaker whose abstract paintings, films, sculptures, photographs and poems paved a visionary path for over six decades across the disciplines of fine arts and experimental film, notably, experimental animation.
-Dr. Dill’s Biography Project on Jules Engel is three fold: a documentary film, an interactive site, and a critical biography.
-The goal of the biographical project is to create an ongoing, evolving art history for experimental animation and its link to this important artist and progenitor to almost four generations of animation artists, including his biographer, Janeann Dill.
+Dr. Dill’s Biography Project on Jules Engel is three fold: a non-fiction feature film, an interactive app, and a critical biography.
+The goal of the biographical project is to create an ongoing, evolving art history for experimental animation and its link to this important artist and progenitor to four generations of animation artists, including his biographer, Janeann Dill.